kejohns19/Udacity_DRLN/p3_collab-compet/project_report.md

 ![](https://raw.githubusercontent.com/kejohns19/Udacity_DRLN/master/images/SAC%20algo%20pseudocode.svg)

 I updated the Spinning Up codebase to make it compatible with Pytorch 0.4.0 (for example I had to replace nn.Identity with nn.Sequential).
 I then modified the code to initiate multiple agents.

+### Neural network architecture

+I used an actor and two critic neural networks (per the SAC algorithm).
+All networks share the the same initial network strucure, Linear containing 256 nodes followed by a ReLU activation function.
+The actor then included two final fully connected layers one which output an average (mu) and the other which output a log_std devitation - each output diminsions corresponded to the action dim for the actor, in this case the action dim was two.
+The average and log_std were used to sample specific actions from a Normal distribution.

+The critic again used the first two fully connected layers from the actor and then included a final fully connected layer to output a single value.
+This value was then passed to the learning function as the baseline to calculate the advantage estimator (differnece with thediscounted future rewards generated from the actor policy).